NoobTaco/MidnightTesting/addon-compatibility-tracker.md

   - *Version Tested:* 11.2.0
   - *Last Tested:* 2025-10-05

-- ✅ **NoobTacoUI-Media**
-  [x] Works / [ ] Workaround / [ ] Will be later / [ ] Not working
-  - *Status:* All fonts, audio, and graphics are correctly registered and accessible via LibSharedMedia.
-Full integration tested and working.
-  - *Notes:* See test case: ntui-media-lsm-integration.md.
-No issues found.
-  - *Tested Date:*
-  - *Version Tested:*
-  - *Last Tested:* 2025-10-05

 - ❌ **OmniCC**
   [ ] Works / [ ] Workaround / [ ] Will be later / [x] Not working
   - *Status:* Broken